JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

 </div>
 ````````````````````````````````

-    TODO prob have to set inner processor line number so that options block works
-FlexiCodeOptions can be applied to included FlexiCodeBlocks:
+FlexiCodeOptions can be applied to FlexiIncludeBlocks of type `Code`:
 ```````````````````````````````` extraExtensions
 FlexiOptionsBlocks
 FlexiCodeBlocks